How do I resolve my domestic building dispute (in Victoria)?

 However, before a residential building dispute goes to the VCAT, it must, at first instance, go to the DBDRV.

-The DBDRV appoints a mediator that with the cooperation of the parties tries to resolve the dispute – if this is not possible, the dispute can then be referred to the VCAT.
+The DBDRV appoints a conciliator, who with the cooperation of the parties tries to resolve the dispute – if this is not possible, the dispute can then be referred to the VCAT.

 To issue legal proceedings VCAT an application must be lodged via the application form available on the VCAT’s website.